itslewiswatson/csg-revamp/README.md

 - All commits should be on per a resource basis, so do not modify multiple resources in one commit.
 - Include [resourceName] in the commit title.
 - [UT] means untested.
 This is for actual code changes, so don't use it on code cleanup commits.
 Use it for resource merges or bug fixes, if they are untested

+## Current Status
+- Most things tested save correctly.
+Staff members, bans, some server settings, accounts, groups etc. Turfs, some player stats (not account data), job ranks etc do not currently save.
+I'm working on it.
+- We are nearing a stable release.
+That is, a release where everything just works easily and with no hassles.
+That is coming soon.
+- The database is still edging.
+The copy I have does not contain the `turfing` or `playerstats` tables.
+That sole fact has put the revamp further back than I would have liked. `playerstats` stores things like job ranks, muscle, CJ (I think), weapon stats and more. `turfing` contained all the turf coordinates.
+I'll need to get my hands on a database with them or remap them.
+- The codebase and resource structure is still messy.
+That is precisely what 2 years of lazy development does.
+People carelessly created new resources with peculiar names similarities between other resources.
+It has created a complex web that still needs time to restore to an acceptable state.
+- There are a lot of bugs within the code that were never fixed in CSG, or that have been fixed in NGC.
+- There is no documentation on anything.
+I will be working on that.